Script Consultant Jobs at Industrial Scripts – How to Apply

 As one of the global market leaders in screenplay coverage and feedback, we are extremely particular about who we hire.
 It’s testament to this that we have a very low turnover of readers – people tend to get the job, and stay with us for several years at least.
 This can also be true of the main industry, where people remain in script consultant jobs for long periods.

 Script reading for us is a day-to-day, job-to-job proposition where you’re only as good as your most recent report…

-As the first and only script development company with Google Seller Ratings (after they’ve received their script report, clients review us on sites like Reviews.io), the stakes on each script report are high and the reader is just the temporary custodian of the wider company name.
+As the first and only script development company with verified customer reviews (after they’ve received their script report, clients review us on sites like Reviews.io), the stakes on each script report are high and the reader is just the temporary custodian of the wider company name.